 Using regular medication such as Calpol or Neurofen in the recommended doses (assuming there are no contraindications especially to Neurofen) is very helpful.
 There are other alternative homeopathic remedies that some parents find helpful but this is a personal preference.

 Providing a cold pack in a variety of forms is also very helpful to help the child chew and suck on and provide some short-term relief to the gums.
-There are also certain gels which include anaesthetic that can be placed over the gums and help provide some temporary relief.
 This is especially useful prior to bedtime to help kids fall asleep with no pain.

 Do children get any other side effects when teething?